Student Right to Know Act

 Source: IPEDS Graduation Rate Survey

-Completion statistics released by the Illinois Community College Board disclose how full-time students who entered Harper College in Fall 2013 compared with other community college students in Illinois.
+Completion statistics released by the Illinois Community College Board in fall 2017 disclose how full-time students who entered Harper College in Fall 2013 compared with other community college students in Illinois.
 Almost 70% (69.6%) of Harper College students had completed, transferred, or were still enrolled three years later.
 This is higher than both the State-wide average (61.6%) and the average for our peer institutions* (65.5%).